pardnchiu/go-queue/README.md

 ### Bounded Concurrency
 Configurable worker pool size (default: CPU cores × 2).
 Tasks beyond worker capacity queue up to avoid system overload while maximizing hardware utilization.

-### Priority Queue
+### Priority Queue and Promotion
-A four-level priority system implemented with a min-heap (Immediate > High > Normal > Low).
+A five-level priority system implemented with a min-heap (Immediate > High > Retry > Normal > Low).
 Higher-priority tasks execute first; tasks with the same priority are processed FIFO.

-### Priority Promotion
 Tasks that wait for a long time are automatically promoted to a higher priority to prevent starvation.
 Promotion thresholds are calculated based on configured timeouts.

+### Error Retry
+When a task fails, it can be automatically retried.
+Retry tasks are re-enqueued with `Retry` priority, which is between `High` and `Normal`, providing a delayed retry effect.

 ## Flowchart